techidaily/site-ai-live-streaming/source/_posts/updated-free-msnbc-live-online-stream-for-the-latest-shows-for-all-devices-for-2024.md

 </span>
 <img height="0" width="0" src="https://imp.pxf.io/i/5597632/1982457/22993" style="position:absolute;visibility:hidden;" border="0" />
 <!-- affiliate ads end -->
-**Integrations**: Prestashop, Square, Base, BigCommerce, Ecwid, OpenCart, and Shopline

-**Pricing**: Free to start using, but charges from 2% for a commission fee

-**Standout Features**:

-* Effects and filters that improve the quality of live-stream videos
-* Users can co-host, which allows collaboration with influencers
-* In-app checkout

-**Limitations**:

-* Analytics data is only available for 28 days
-* Limited functionalities

 ### 6\.
 YouTube Live Shopping

 The live shopping feature by YouTube allows creators with more than 1,000 subscribers to conduct live stream events.
 You can showcase your products on live streams and take advantage of live redirects.
 This means redirecting viewers from the premier or live stream to another one on a different channel.
 With the YouTube-Shopify partnership, you have the option for onsite checkout and syncing of inventory.